jiangsier-xyz/jiangsier-archetype-demo/README.md

 ### Distributed Session
 jiangsier-archetype-demo implements Spring Session based on Redisson, and sets the Session expiration time to one hour, refer to [RedissonSessionConfig.java](https://github.com/jiangsier-xyz/jiangsier-archetype-demo/blob/main/jiangsier-archetype-demo-start/src/main/java/xyz/jiangsier/config/RedissonCacheConfig.java).
 As long as a server in the cluster has a Session set, the entire cluster will know.

 Note that the implementation of RedissonConnectionFactory is related to the version of spring-session-data-redis.
-The second-party package currently used is redisson-spring-data-33 (because spring-session-data-redis uses3.3.x).
 For specific correspondence, see [GitHub](https://github.com/redisson/redisson/tree/master/redisson-spring-data#usage).

 ### Distributed Scheduling
 TODO